 Attending the Ordinary General Meeting of Shareholders By Mail Via Internet Please bring the enclosed voting card to the reception desk of the meeting.
-Please return the enclosed voting card indicating your approval or disapproval so Please access website that has been designated by the Company as the website for Date and Time of the meeting: Monday, June 26, 2017 at 10:00 a.m. that it is received by 5:00 PM on Friday June 23, 2017. exercising voting rights (http://www.evote.jp/) and indicate your approval or disapproval by 5:00 PM on Friday June 23, 2017.
+Please return the enclosed voting card indicating your approval or disapproval so Please access website that has been designated by the Company as the website for Date and Time of the meeting: Monday, June 25, 2018 at 10:00 a.m.
+(Japan Time) that it is received by 5:00 p.m. on Friday, June 22, 2018 (Japan Time). exercising voting rights (https://evote.tr.mufg.jp/) and indicate your approval or disapproval by 5:00 p.m. on Friday, June 22, 2018 (Japan Time).

-If you choose to exercise your voting rights via the Internet, please note the following:
+If you choose to exercise your voting rights via the Internet, please note the followings:

-- -You will be required to bear all charges including but not limited to connection fees to providers, communication fees to telecommunication carriers and any other fees arising from accessing the website for exercising voting rights. - -Please note that you may not be able to access the website for exercising voting rights from a computer, smartphone or mobile device depending on your Internet usage environment, the service you subscribe to and the type of device you are using.
+- -You will be required to bear all charges including but not limited to connection fees to providers, communication fees to telecommunication carriers and any other fees arising from accessing the website for exercising your voting rights. - -Please note that you may not be able to access the website for exercising your voting rights from a computer, smartphone or mobile device depending on your Internet usage environment, the service you subscribe to and the type of device you are using.
 For more information, please contact: - (1) For inquiries concerning website access